 Germline and tumor genotypes at tag SNPs from 979 patients were downloaded from the TCGA Data Portal and subsequently used for imputation.
 The following data were obtained from the NCI Genomic Data Commons (GDC) Legacy Archive (17): 693 patients' tumor copy number segmentation data, 788 patients' processed tumor gene expression data, and 795 ER+ breast cancer patients' tumor RNA-seq raw reads.
-Data from normal tissue and primary tumor were matched based on patient barcodes.

-Patients having all four types of data available were selected to obtain a final set of

-679 female ER+ breast cancer patients.
+Data from normal tissue and primary tumor were matched on the basis of patient barcodes.
+Patients having all four types of data available were selected to obtain a final set of 679 female $ER^+$ breast cancer patients.